jtbattle/WangWav2Tape/README.md

 However, I owe
 [Steve Witham](http://www.tiac.net/~sw/)
-a lot of credit for leading the way with his own approach to decoding, and for coming up with the idea of using a multitrack tape deck to get to the data tracks.
+a lot of credit for leading the way with his own approach to decoding, and for coming up with the idea of using a multi-track tape deck to get to the data tracks.
 He was also a great sounding board while I developed this code.
 Thanks, Steve.